-Hearing Test (Consultation)
+Hearing Test / Consultation

-Our comprehensive diagnostic hearing test at our state-of-the-art audiology clinic in Leicester begins with a thorough medical history to provide an insight into the possible cause of your hearing loss.
-It also helps to identify any symptoms that may require a referral to your GP or an ENT specialist.
-We then explore with you your specific hearing concerns in depth to ascertain how it is affecting you in your day-to-day life.
+Our comprehensive diagnostic hearing test at our state-of-the-art audiology clinic in Leicester is performed by award-winning Consultant Audiologist Mr Neel Raithatha.
+Mr Raithatha begins by taking a thorough medical and ear history to provide an insight into the possible cause of your hearing loss.
+It also helps to identify any symptoms and conditions that may require a referral to your GP or an ENT specialist for further investigation.

-Full Diagnostic Hearing Assessment
+Full Diagnostic Hearing Test / Consultation

 Arrange your unique hearing consultation today:

 Inner Ear: Mr Raithatha performs a hearing test, known as Pure Tone Audiometry (PTA), in the UK’s first glass audiometric booth using the latest AURICAL AUD hearing test device.
 A hearing test is designed to determine the degree of hearing loss you have in each ear across the entire speech frequency range.
 It also helps to confirm whether you have a conductive, mixed or a permanent sensorineural hearing loss.
 If you have a mixed or permanent sensorineural hearing loss, further testing will be performed:

 - Uncomfortable Loudness Levels (ULLs): This test provides measures of the loudest sounds that you can comfortably tolerate and any hypersensitivity to sound you may have.
 The results can be useful when setting the maximum sound level of a hearing aid to ensure it is never uncomfortably loud for you.